cliquot22/lensIQ/README.md

 # Class variables and constants
 There are constants for error/results values returned from the functions.
 More can be found on the [wiki](https://github.com/cliquot22/lensIQ/wiki) page.

-The `lensConfiguration` variable is where the results of calcualtions and motor step positions are stored.
+The `lensConfiguration` variable is where the results of calculations and motor step positions are stored.
 It is a list with format:
 ```
         {
             'tsLatest': (timestamp value),